OfficeDev/office-js-snippets/README.md

 ## To contribute:
 - Fork this repo
 - Add samples using the instructions below
-- Submit a pull request that Bhargav or Michael Z. will review.
+- Submit a pull request that Jakob, Michael Z or Bhargav will review.

 ## Folder Structure
 - All snippets must be inside the samples folder.